HazyResearch/prefix-linear-attention/README.md

 - [Zoology](https://arxiv.org/abs/2312.04927) explores the tradeoffs around **input-dependent sequence mixing** and the **model dimension** (efficiency) needed to perform recall.
 - [Based](https://arxiv.org/abs/2402.18668) explores the tradeoffs around varying the **recurrent state size** for *causal* linear attention models.
 Increasing state size increases the  GPU memory requirements during inference, but boosts recall quality.
-- [Just read twice]() explores going **beyond causal language modeling** to help recurrent models better decide what to store in the fixed-memory state.
+- [Just read twice](https://arxiv.org/abs/2407.05483) explores going **beyond causal language modeling** to help recurrent models better decide what to store in the fixed-memory state.

-Attention drastically outperforms prior subquadratic LMs at recall.
+Attention outperforms prior subquadratic LMs by large margins at associative recall.
 We use our understanding of these tradeoffs to design new methods.
-The Based architecture extended the Pareto frontier of the throughput-recall tradeoff space beyond its predecessor subquadratic models.
+The Based architecture extends the Pareto frontier of the throughput-recall tradeoff space beyond prior autoregressive causl subquadratic LMs.
 This work presents two methods, a new prompting strategy JRT-Prompt and a new architecture JRT-RNN (included in the figure below), to further close the recall gap to attention!

 <div align="center" >
     <img src="assets/banner_jrt.png" height=240 alt="" style="margin-bottom:px"/>